 - Must file annual accounts and confirmation statements with Companies House

-Choosing to register Ltd in UK provides several key benefits:
+Choosing to register Ltd in the UK provides several key benefits:

 1. Limited Liability